×

 “Aaron has no flaws,” Ferentz said in an exclusive interview with The Messenger.
 “He is a tremendous person with high character.
 He comes from a great family.”

+Usually, a player has to adapt once they reach the college level after graduating as an 18-year-old.
 The adjustments from high school to Division I can be tough, especially on the defensive line.

 “The transition to college football and academics is tough, but he did it and did it at a high level,” Ferentz said.
-“He came in with a lot of credits and is a tremendous person with the ability to work well with others.”
+“Aaron came in with a lot of credits and is a tremendous person with the ability to work well with others.”

 Ferentz believes Graves’ success is due to his ability to acclimate to his surroundings.

 “He has a lot of attributes, but I think the biggest thing about him is he’s a good listener and tunes in,” Ferentz said.
-“If there is something that is new to learn, he has great listening skills and is able to grow and develop.”
+“If there is something that is new to learn, Aaron has great listening skills and is able to grow and develop.”

 Everyone that has been around Graves knows what drives him.